diaraand/GiTeam/README.md

            nome1 and nome2: Names of the two universities to be compared.

            - Returns: A dictionary with the comparison results, where each university name is a key, and the corresponding value is another dictionary with the counts of male and female stundents

+2. Ateneo_Counter

+           - Description: This function counts the total number of enrolled students for each university (Ateneo) based on  the provided CSV file.
+It calculates the overall enrollment count for each university and returns dictionary with the results.

+           -Parameters:
+           file_path: Path to the CSV file containing enrollment data.

+           - Returns: A dictionary with the total enrollment count for each university, where each name is a key, and the corrresponding value is the total number of enrolled students.